Michael-Ratcliffe/Control_Key/README.md

 #Building

-Note: The built executable will be in the control_key folder.
-This is the application directory, and after compiling it can be placed anywhere on your computer.
+Note: The built executable will be in the app folder.
+This is the application directory, and after compiling, it can be placed anywhere on your computer.

 Console: In the root directory, run “make linux” or “make windows” in a terminal.
-There is also "make linux-windows" which will make the Windows executable from Linux.
-Then cd to the control_key directory and launch the program with the path of the config file as an argument.
+Then cd to the app directory and launch the program with the path of the config file as an argument.
 Example, ./controlkey config/minecraft.conf
 Please note that using the console version requires you to make config files manually.

 GUI: In the Qt folder open the ControlKey-GUI.pro file with Qt Creator.
 Then compile using release mode.
-On Windows do not "build and run" just "build" and then run deploy.bat in the root directory.
-This will copy the required libs from the deps folder into the control_key folder
+Make sure you have the dependencies installed on your system

 #Disclaimer: Read The Full GPL v3 License For More Information